justinkelly/Alma-title-match/README.md

 ## ISBN matching

-In ExLibris Alma a single record may have multiple ISBNs, this application normalises the Alma data based on ISBN allowing to matching against all ISBN of phyiscal records against all ISBNs of electronic records.
+In ExLibris Alma a single record may have multiple ISBNs, this application normalises the Alma data based on ISBN allowing for the matching of against all ISBN of phyiscal records against all ISBNs of electronic records.

 Here is a small sample of records where ISBNs are the same